 See all problems of the 2006 Cadillac CTS.

-The car is a 2005 Cadillac Cts.
-The VIN of the car is 1G6DN56SX5_.
 Events leading to failure: no abuse, no tire burning.
 Vehicle used for commuting and job related purposes.
 Problems & resolutions:

 problem shifting - dealer could not verify